Ackara/Daterpillar/README.md

 [![powershell](https://img.shields.io/powershellgallery/v/daterpillar.svg?style=flat)](https://www.powershellgallery.com/packages/Daterpillar)

 ## The Problem
-Your *.NET* project depends on a SQL database to store it's data, therefore you need a way to keep the tables in-sync with it's codebase counterparts/entities.
+Your *.NET* project depends on a SQL database to store it's data, therefore you need a way to keep your SQL tables in-sync with your class entities.

 ## The Solution
-This library keeps your entities and tables in-sync by generating **sql-migration-scripts** from your project's `.dll` files.
-Let's say you have the following class in your project.
+**Daterpillar** keep your classes and tables in-sync by generating **sql-migration-scripts** from your project's `.dll` file.
+Lets say you have the following class in your project.
+As you will see, the `User` class is decorated with the `Table` and `Column` attributes.

 ```csharp
 [Table()]